Monday, July 1, 2013

 As an avant-garde technique, sound poetry was championed by the Dadaists and Futurists, developed in various directions by later practitioners such as Henri Chopin, Bob Cobbing, and Michael McClure.
 When performed, such works can savor of spectacle and cast an incantatory power often lost on the page.
 But what can one identify as a classic of pure sound?
 Hugo Ball’s “Gadji beri bimba,” which was given a concert setting by Theodore Antoniou and later recorded by the Talking Heads’ David Byrne over an African beat, might be a candidate.
 It has, at any rate, little competition.

 Many readers, though, would champion specific works of what might be called nonsense poetry or amphigouri , in which sound is the privileged element, and conventional syntax camouflages indeterminate, absurd, or rapidly shifting meaning.
 “Jabberwocky” would be way out front in a poll, I am certain, but my own money would be on the brilliant and delightful sequence Edith Sitwell called Façade.
 Though critics have sought systematic meaning and personal references in the poems, they strike me as abstract compositions aimed at producing enchanting patterns of sound while also sketching out, with great precision a series of tones or moods.
-In this the “entertainment,” as Sitwell termed it, resembles, to take a more modern and popular instance, the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band in which the sequence of songs outlines not a narrative sequence but a catalogue of discrete emotional colors, arranged in a becoming succession.
+In this the “entertainment,” as Sitwell termed it, resembles, to take a more modern and popular instance, the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band in which the series of songs outlines not a narrative sequence but a catalogue of discrete emotional colors, arranged in a becoming succession.
 Either work is like an evening of elegant cabaret songs.

 Though some of the poems were first published in her journal Wheels, the initial public performance in 1923 in which the performers, though on stage, were behind a curtain, and Dame Sitwell spoke through a Sengerphone, a large papier-mache megaphone, was of sufficient novelty to inspire hostile, if hasty, reviews.
 The author later described the general impression she made as “anything but peaceful.
 Never, I should think, was a larger and more imposing shower of brickbats hurled at any new work.”
 Noel Coward was said to stalked out, later writing a sketch called “The Swiss Family Whittlebot” satirizing the Sitwells.
 But such was the work’s appeal to unprejudiced ears that even the premiere attracted a good deal of appreciative comment.
 According to the London Illustrated News, the show “soon induced the audience to listen with breathless attention.”